 According to the American Psychiatric Association, certain events and life circumstances may increase an individual’s risk for suicide.
 The most common risk factors for suicide include:

-Simply put, someone who’s living with a mental health disorder isn’t necessarily going to encounter suicidal thoughts, while someone who’s struggling with suicidal ideation doesn’t necessarily have other underlying mental health issues.
+Simply put, someone who’s living with a mental health disorder will not necessarily experience suicidal ideation.
+At the same time, someone who’s struggling with suicidal ideation doesn’t necessarily have other underlying mental health issues.
 It’s important to treat each person as a whole person and respect their individual needs.